Lima Memorial Health System Logo

 Eating disorder - binge eating; Eating - binge; Overeating - compulsive; Compulsive overeating

-Binge eating is an eating disorder in which a person regularly eats unusually large amounts of food.
+Binge eating disorder is an eating disorder in which a person regularly eats unusually large amounts of food.
 During binge eating, the person also feels a loss of control and is not able to stop eating.

 I Would Like to Learn About: